crspybits/SMSyncServer/README.md

 # Development Status

 * The SMSyncServer project is in "alpha" and supports uploading, upload-deletion, and downloading.
 Download-deletion and conflict management for downloaded files is pending.
-Currently only Google Drive is supported in terms of cloud storage systems.
+* Currently only Google Drive is supported in terms of cloud storage systems.
+* Sharing with other users currently amounts to complete read/write access to all files with other users accessing with the same cloud storage credentials.
+There are plans for more sophisticated access control.

 # Installation
 ## 1) Create Google Developer Credentials